 Those hoping to balance their Hawaiian holiday with a serene, cozy experience, however, may want to explore the idea of spending a few nights in smaller, homier accommodations—such as the Grand’s own (and adjacent) Ho’olei: two-story, gorgeously-appointed villas that, with garages and gourmet kitchens, may feel like a home away from home (albeit a luxe one).
 50 units are under the Grand Wailea rental program.

 2. Its luau is one of a kind

-Titled after the ahupua’a on which it rests, the Grand Wailea’s Honua’ula Luau is outright exquisite (keep in mind this is the new name; previously it went by Honua’ula.)
+Titled after the ahupua’a on which it rests, the Grand Wailea’s ‘Aha’aina Luau is outright exquisite (keep in mind this is the new name; previously it went by Honua’ula.)

 Presented on a grassy knoll in front of the water—while Maui’s largest volcano hovers above—this exceptional celebration ferries spectators into the island’s raw and reverent past, when two notable Polynesian seafarers, La’amaikahiki and Mo’ikeha, sailed into Wailea and learned to co-exist with its gods and goddesses.